 When you run a race like the 5km, 10km or half-marathon the choline concentrations remain sufficient.
 Your choline levels drop dramatically only when you run a marathon or exercise continuously for two hours or more.
 Some exercise scientists believe that this drop-in choline is behind the devastating fatigue which strikes near the end of a marathon - referred to, by many marathon runners, as the 'Wall'.
-Some scientists reason that choline supplements if taken at the right time and in the right amount might help the nervous system continue to stimulate muscle cells and keep you striding toward the marathon finish line at your desired pace.
+Some scientists reason that choline supplements if taken at the right time and in the right amount might help the nervous system continue to stimulate muscle cells and keep you striving toward the marathon finish line at your desired pace.

 Where does choline come from?

 For a marathon, how much and when?

 The right amount is about 2.5 grams, swallowed about an hour before your marathon begins.
-This additional dosage of choline in your blood may begin to fall three hours after you have taken it (e.g. two hours into your marathon), so it makes sense to take another 2.5 grams dose at the 10 to 13-mile point of your race.
+This additional dosage of choline in your blood may begin to fall three hours after you have taken it (e.g. two hours into your marathon), so it makes sense to take another 2.5 grams at the 10 to 13-mile point of your race.

 Are there any side effects?